Choosing Between Plesk WebHost and BYOL

 Plesk BYOL is a good fit for you if:

 - You know exactly which Plesk components you need.

-- You do not mind spending a little time to configure Plesk.
+- You do not mind spending a little time configuring Plesk.

 Which components are not installed by default in Plesk BYOL depend on the cloud service you instance is based on.
 For exact lists of these components, refer to the section “Provided Product Configurations” of the following topics: